-T-Mobile FLASH-OFDM, Slovak Republic
+T-Mobile FLASH-OFDM, Slovakia

 In October 2005 T-Mobile launched a new and faster mobile broadband internet access network in Slovakia.
 The network is Europe's first commercial mobile broadband service (also a world first) and uses Flarion Technologies' (now acquired by Qualcomm Inc. for $600m) Fast, Low-latency Access with Seamless Handoff – Orthogonal Frequency Division Multiplexing (FLASH-OFDM) network technology.

 The service, which was trialled in The Hague, Netherlands, in September 2004 was launched commercially in selected areas of Bratislava and in 19 other cities around Slovakia in mid-October 2005.